MY ESWRA LOGIN

 Hosts should make efforts to find sponsors for various elements of the conference costs (i.e., conference bags, printing, welcome reception).

 There needs to be space set aside at the conference for publisher exhibition stalls.
-Publishers should be asked to pay a fee to have an exhibition stall at the conference.
+Publishers should be asked to pay a fee (see below in helpful hints 5.2) to have an exhibition stall at the conference.

 The total cost of participating in European conferences can be a barrier to the participation of some delegates, particularly doctoral students or those from low-income countries.
-Reduced fee rates are intended to mitigate this, and the Conference Committee should consider further ways to reduce this total cost.
+Reduced fee rates are intended to mitigate this, and the local organising committee should consider further ways to reduce this total cost.

 5.2 Helpful hints

-Publishers pay 400 Euros for an exhibition stand and the participation of one representative at the conference.
+5.2.1 Publishers pay 530 Euros for an exhibition stand and the participation of one representative at the conference.
 This price includes the welcome reception and food and refreshment during the day.
 For further attendees, these are charged the normal participant rate.
-Publishers may also be asked if they wish to attend the conference dinner and charged the normal rate for this.
-When Conferences are held in a middle / low income country the fees could be lower for a local publisher, on a case by case basis, with Board approval.
+Publishers may also be asked if they wish to attend the conference dinner and charged the normal rate.
+When Conferences are held in a middle / low-income country the fees could be lower for a local publisher, on a case-by-case basis, with Board approval.

-The local organisational committee could explore whether members of the host university can provide accommodation in their homes and whether any grant funding or sponsorship is available in the host country to support conference participants who come from low-income countries or are students.
+5.2.3 The local organising committee could explore whether members of the host university can provide accommodation in their homes and whether any grant funding or sponsorship is available in the host country to support conference participants who come from low-income countries or are students.

 6 Carers policy

 Carers for participants are not required to pay any conference expenses.
-Different Universities and countries may have different carer policies, and the local organisational committee needs to ensure that an appropriate policy is followed for the ECSWR.
+Different universities and countries may have different carer policies, and the local organising committee needs to ensure that an appropriate policy is followed for the ECSWR.

 7 Signature Theme and ECSWR Series Themes